kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - For Query and Scan calls, DynamoDB uses the cumulative size of the processed items to calculate provisioned throughput.
 - When uploading data to a table, you get better performance if you upload data to all the allocated servers (DynamoDB partitions your table data on multiple servers) simultaneously.
 To fully utilize all of the throughput capacity that has been provisioned for your tables, you need to distribute your workload across your hash attribute values.
 - DynamoDB provides some flexibility in the per-partition throughput provisioning.
 When you are not fully utilizing a partition's throughput, DynamoDB reserves a portion of your unused capacity for later "bursts" of throughput usage.
 This reserved throughput can be consumed even faster than the provisioned throughput capacity.
 You should not design your application dependent on burst capacity being available at all times.
 DynamoDB can and does use burst capacity for background maintenance and other tasks without prior notice.
+- LSI are created at the same time that you create a table.
+You cannot add a local secondary index to an existing table, nor can you delete any local secondary indexes that currently exist.

 ## ElastiCache

 - You can update an existing Cache Subnet Group but changing the Cache Subnet Group of a deployed Cache Cluster is not currently allowed.
+- All clients to an ElastiCache Cluster must be within the Amazon EC2 network, and authorized via security groups.
+- Access to your cache nodes is controlled using the VPC Security Group and the Cache Subnet Group.

 ### Memecached